 It is thought by some a similar paradox arises relative to the exchange of the decoder photographs as presented in the main text above.
 There is, however, a chance there might be a potential unresolvable caveat, possibly two, when it comes to a Bootstrap Paradox, either being implied or actual in the above scenario.
 See Footnote

-The whole Bootstrap Paradox as it relates to us here as described above in the main text finds it's foundation built upon a two-fold incident, with the first of that two-fold incident involving the boy having been taken to the ashram of Sri Ramana in India with the following results:
+The whole Bootstrap Paradox as it relates to us here as described above in the main text finds it's foundation built upon a two-fold incident, with the first of that two-fold incident involving the boy having been taken to the ashram of Sri Ramana in India in the first place with the following results:

 "Within an hour of his face-to-face meeting with Sri Bhagavan, his mental barriers were reduced to nothingness."

 The above quote stating "his mental barriers were reduced to nothingness" with the "HIS" in the quote making reference to the Wanderling, is found in FACE TO FACE WITH SRI RAMANA MAHARSHI, Enchanting and Uplifting Reminiscences of 202 Persons (2009) as compiled by Laxmi Narain and available at the link below so sourced --- with the quote segment from Number 179 provided thru the written observations of Sri C.R.
 Rajamani.
 The quote below as found in RAMANA PERIYA PURANAM (Inner Journey of 77 Old Devotees) by Ramana devotee V. Ganesan, also linked below, is cited by me and as presented by me throughout much of my same works.
 Although not originally intended to be so by either author, both quotes are in fact unwittingly deeply interrelated, and in doing so unfolds as the second part of the two-fold incident --- with the second part not referring to the boy as found in the first part, but to the man who arrived at the ashram later:

 "(T)he American entered without announcing his name.
 From the moment he entered, Bhagavan's gaze was on him.
 He sat before Bhagavan for three hours.
 Some kind of communication was going on between them during this time.
 There was such deep silence; no words were exchanged.
 The American got up and left.
 He never came back."